 Many runners use bread and bananas to replace used up glycogen stores and replenish electrolytes, but you may want to consider drinking coffee post-run.
 Research was done on cyclists to see whether caffeine could rebuild glycogen stores.
 They found that the cyclists who drank caffeinated beverages rebuilt their glycogen stores 66 percent more than those with carb-only drinks.

 For marathon runners, perhaps the most important benefit of caffeine is that it enhances your body’s use of fat as a fuel source, thereby conserving glycogen.
 In marathon racing, the conservation of glycogen is critical to performance over the last 10km of the race.
 It’s not exactly clear how caffeine increases fat utilization.
 However, most researchers agree that caffeine increases the number of fatty acids in the blood stream, which increases the speed at which your body can covert fat to usable energy.

 While coffee is the most common source of caffeine, many runners can find coffee to be hard on the stomach.
 For example, coffee gives some people heartburn if they drink it before a run.
 So, you may need to experiment with what works for you.
 Here are some good sources of caffeine other than coffee:Red Bull (1 can) – 80 MGCaffeine pills – varies Clif shot blocks (3 bloks) – 50 MG Fast Lane Tea – 100 MG

 Isn’t Coffee a Diuretic?

 Do you (or have you) drank coffee before a run?
 Did it seem to help or hinder your performance?
+What are your thoughts on coffee and running?
 Please let me know by leaving a comment below.